 There are two equally important factors that you need to assess candidates against:

-By delivering these tasks inappropriately you will put off some of the best candidates who will subsequently drop out of the process.
-High levels of attrition in the first year of employment within the care sector can often be put down to poor cultural and behavioural alignment and a bums on seat recruitment strategy.
+By delivering these tasks inappropriately, you will put off some of the best candidates who will subsequently drop out of the process.
+High levels of attrition in the first year of employment within the healthcare sector can often be put down to poor cultural and behavioural alignment, and a bums-on-seat recruitment strategy.

 Do you and the organisation build a relationship with the best applicants?
 Were the best applicants invited in to tour the facility and meet other people as part of your onboarding process?

 Are you genuinely in touch with what the most important aspects are for candidates deciding on what new job to take in your sector?

 It is a massive decision for most people to quit their current job, so do not expect candidates to accept an offer just because you made it to them.

 7. Your recruitment process is counter-productive

 If you are re-directing applications from your job adverts to a careers page or an application form, then you will be losing over 50% of the candidates that hit the apply button.